 By bob k

 Earlier this month, AA Agnostica published its 500th article, and one HELL of a lot of people read it.
 The content of the essays posted here, over the years, has been quite diverse, as has been the authorship of those pieces.
-There have been contributors from England, Ireland, Australia, and Scandinavia, and from all parts of Canada and the United States.
+There have been contributors from England, Ireland, Poland, Australia, and Scandinavia, and from all parts of Canada and the United States.
 The overall caliber of writing has been remarkable, and the impact of the website is beyond measurement.
 AA Agnostica began in June, 2011, with the primary purpose of posting the meeting times and locations of two Toronto groups that had been “delisted” by their local central office.

 Originally a directory, the website very quickly evolved into the hub of an international movement of secularists in Alcoholics Anonymous.